Family and friends recall dedication of World Central Kitchen aid workers killed in Gaza

 She was born in Melbourne and earned a bachelor's from the Swinburne University of Technology.
 For eight years, she worked for the Commonwealth Bank of Australia, the nation’s largest bank.

-Frankcom's social media highlighted visits to aid those in need in Pakistan, Bangladesh, Romania and Haiti.
+Frankcom's social media highlighted visits to help those in need in Pakistan, Bangladesh, Romania and Haiti.

 World Central Kitchen colleague Dora Weekley, who met Frankcom responding to Hurricane Dorian in the Bahamas in 2019, described Frankcom as “larger than life.”